Drug Info Frequently Asked Questions: Part 1

 What are Drugs?

 Drugs are substances that, when taken into the body, cause changes in the mind or function of the body.
+They are foreign to the body and are essentially toxins.
 Drugs are usually classified as either prescription drugs or illicit drugs, although there is little difference between some of the prescription drugs or street drugs.
 For example, the street drug heroin is very similar chemically to the prescription drug oxycodone.

 Some drugs save lives or help a person in severe pain.
 A person who is highly stressed right after an accident or death of a loved one may be helped by the short administration of a sedative.
 But when drugs are abused, they are taken without a doctor’s authorization or in a way that was not authorized by a doctor.
 They are normally used at dosages much higher than normally recommended or in a way not recommended, such as snorting a painkiller.